 Understanding mutation acquisition and host-viral interactions in human papilloma virus (HPV)-associated head and neck cancer

-A subset of head and neck cancers are caused by viral infection, including HPV.
-HPV-associated cancers behave differently than non-virally-associated head and neck cancers and are increasing in prevalence, surpassing cervical cancer as the most common HPV-associated malignancy in the U.S. Despite this, little is known regarding how HPV-associated head and neck cancers go from a cell that has become infected with HPV to a full-fledged cancer.
+A subset of head and neck cancers are caused by HPV.
+HPV associated cancers behave differently than non-virally mediated head and neck cancers and are increasing in prevalence, surpassing cervical cancer as the most common HPV associated malignancy in the U.S. Despite this, little is known regarding the details of how HPV causes mutations in the DNA of developing cancer cells, or how different variations of the virus, impact how the cancer develops and behaves.
 Our research aims to elucidate this process, including how HPV leads to host mutations and how features specific to the virus dictate the behavior of the tumor.
-Understanding this process is vital for improved diagnostics and treatment decision-making.
+Understanding these basic processes is vital to improving early detection, treatment, and biomarker discovery.

 Defining how the genomic and immunogenomic landscape of head and neck cancers impacts tumor behavior and response to treatment

-In recent years there has been a rapid accumulation of information regarding the genomic landscape of head and neck cancer yet we have not seen this marked increase in knowledge translate to measurable improvements in patient care.
-Our research is focused on understanding how the tumor and immune microenvironment, and changes across time and treatment, impact treatment response.
-To do so, we are utilizing cutting edge sequencing and imaging approaches in tumor samples before and after therapeutic perturbations to identify critical alterations that drive treatment response.
+Cancer therapeutics such as checkpoint inhibitor immunotherapy are now standard of care in certain advanced head cancers.
+However, similar to other head and cancer therapeutics, they are effective only in a limited percentage of patients.
+Our research is focused on understanding how the tumor and immune microenvironment changes across time and treatment.
+To do so, we are utilizing cutting edge single cell sequencing and imaging approaches in tumor samples before and after therapeutic perturbations to identify critical alterations that drive treatment response and resistance.